ganddev0925/StoPoint/User-Guide.md

 ### 🚗 7.
 Android Auto Integration
 StoPoint goes where you go!
 *   **In-Car View:** View your nearby places and recent visits directly on your car's dashboard.
-*   **Easy Navigation:** Tap any location on your car screen to launch your preferred navigation app.
+*   **Easy Navigation:** On your phone, simply tap a place and select **Navigate** from the Options sheet.
+On Android Auto, tapping a location launches navigation directly for driver safety.
 *   **Smart Silence:** Your car's head unit remains clutter-free as driving-related arrival chimes are suppressed automatically.

 ---